wesovilabs/beyond/docs/contributing.md

 {: .text-yellow-300}
 ### Sharing Goa via Social networks

-When you spend time on doing open source projects, one of the most appreciated There's nothing most appreciated than retrieve feedback from other people.
-And much more if they like what you do and they let you know and share with other people so
+It's really appreciated retrieving feedback from other people.
+And much more if they like what you do and they share it with other people so

 <div class="socialme">
     <ul>